 What is Mesh WiFi and how does it work?

-People call it 'Whole Home WiFi', or even the 'Home WiFi Guarantee', and it lives up to these titles — Mesh WiFi eliminates weak signal in the farthest corners of a home or office.
+People call it 'Whole Home WiFi', or even the 'Home WiFi Guarantee', and it lives up to these names — Mesh WiFi eliminates weak signal in the farthest corners of a home or office.

 We use Mesh WiFi to guarantee Premium WiFi for our customers, so we’re happy to offer a clear and honest explanation about what it is and how it works.

-You’ll get guaranteed WiFi wherever you roam throughout your home, which offers London’s highest speeds as part of our 1Gpbs and 3Gpbs service packages.
+You’ll get guaranteed WiFi wherever you roam throughout your home, which offers London’s highest speeds as part of our 1 Gbps and 3 Gbps Premium WiFi packages.
+If it doesn't meet our guarantee, we'll give you three months' free broadband.

 Our skilled engineers will install routers across your premises to make sure you receive at least the minimum upload and download speeds of 35Mbps, dependent on the capability of the device you’re using.
 Sounds like a good plan?